Hannah Cowley (actress): Career

 Cowley performed with the London Studio Centre of Dance in the ballets Carousel and Godspell, at Sadler's Wells Theatre in London.

 Cowley's television debut was in Neighbours, as Angie Gleason; she went on to film the first season of Merrick and Rosso as Chastity, and appeared with Jimmy Fallon in a 2011 sketch for Universal Studios and the fourth season of Easy to Assemble, created by Illeana Douglas.
 She also appeared as Cersei Lannister in a 2011 parody of Game of Thrones for G4 (U.S. TV channel).

 A noted model, Cowley was the face of Napoleon Perdis "Astro Girl" campaign, Air Tahiti Nui.
 She was one of the first real models to be used by make-up giant Benefit Cosmetics.

-Cowley's on-screen film work has included Get Him to the Greek, Bernard Rose's Two Jacks, Mega Shark Versus Crocosaurus, Ghost Soldiers, Haunting of the Innocent, The Atticus Institute, In The Blood, and Bereave.
+Cowley's on-screen film work has included Get Him to the Greek, Bernard Rose's Two Jacks, Mega Shark Versus Crocosaurus as the arrogant rich businesswoman Legatt in the beginning of the film, Ghost Soldiers, Haunting of the Innocent, The Atticus Institute, In The Blood, and Bereave.

 Cowley's directorial debut came at the SFC Cannes 2008.
 Her work was subsequently selected for the St John's International Women's Film Festival 2008.
 Flame of the West (2008), which she also wrote, produced and starred in, is distributed in North America by Moviola.
 Her second film, Mere Image (2010) was chosen for the 2010 The Valley Film Festival.
 She has been an active contributor to literary and cinema magazines since working on an edition of Film Courage, after a screening of Mere Image at the Film Courage Interactive.